How to Lead Without Micromanaging

 Step #2: Decide on a plan or road map for success.

-Ask your team members how they will approach accomplishing the desired outcome with a written plan that keeps the proposed schedule.
-If you disagree or notice they’ve forgotten some key elements with their approach, then speak up.
-You can preemptively plan for course correction while not shooting down their ideas.
-This way, you know how the job will get done without micromanaging.
+Ask your team members how they will approach accomplishing the desired outcome with a written plan.
+If you notice issues with their approach, provide guidance without shooting down their ideas.
+This allows preemptive course correction while fostering ownership.

 Step #3: Follow-up, monitor and coach.

 To be a true leader, you must coach.
-Ask questions to help critical thinking, broaden someone’s perspective or expand their thinking on a subject.
-When done right, this won’t feel like micromanagement but rather a caring and supportive partnership focused on results and developing the team member.
+Ask questions to help critical thinking, broaden someone’s perspective, or expand their thinking on a subject.
+When done right, this won’t feel like micromanagement but rather a supportive partnership focused on results.

 Illustration of micromanagement under a microscope

 1. 1-to-1 Coaching.
-A highly individualized approach focuses on the exact needs of each executive.
-It helps them accomplish whatever goals they seek – to become a better leader, a better manager, or to hold better accountability to their board or CEO.
+A highly individualized approach focuses on the exact needs of each executive, helping them accomplish goals such as becoming better leaders or managers.

 2. Leadership Team Development.
-Investing in C-Suite Advantage has great ROI as this work gets your corporate leaders working together as a high-performance team focused on positive results.
+Investing in leadership team development ensures corporate leaders work together as a high-performance team focused on positive results.

 3. Leadership Peer Network.
-A peer group of like-minded leaders and executives increases personal accountability, creates better decision-making, encourages professional and personal growth, positive organizational change, and reduces isolation.
+A peer group of like-minded leaders increases personal accountability, creates better decision-making, and encourages professional and personal growth while reducing isolation.

-The above are all opportunities to get curious and roll up your sleeves—so you can provide better support, not do more of the work.
+The above are all opportunities to get curious and roll up your sleeves so that you can provide better support, not do more of the work.
 If your team meets regularly, dedicate this time to figuring out what’s happening.
 Approach these conversations by being forthright about concerns, and develop a plan to get things back on track.

 As a manager, your job is to make sure you are consistently delivering results that go above and beyond while your team members feel empowered to thrive through their work.
 Part of getting great results is hiring great people, helping them learn, and giving them room to do their jobs well.

 Ready to Lead and Not Micromanage?
-Coach4Execs will help you get started.
+Give Me A Call.

 Backed by nearly twenty years of experience, Coach4Execs has the insights to share through our One-on-One Executive Coaching and Leadership Team Development services.
 Furthermore, the VISTAGE CEO Membership program offers a venue where fellow CEOs gather to collaborate and learn how to create and nurture the highest possible performance.